MurrellGroup/PORPIDpipeline/README.md

 gzipped CCS .fastq files should be placed in the `raw-reads/` subdirectory and named according to the the dataset name used in the `config.yaml` file, ie, `demo.fastq.gz` for the *demo* dataset.

+We also use the `config` file to allow an override of the default artefact filter threshold for a particular sample, see `donor_2_REN` above.

 ### Preview and Execution